awalone/ApiCheckIn/README.md

 ```

 **Note :**

-	You can deploy the app on your device (For Android : connect it as Usb Debug mode and allow installation installation apps from unknown sources
+  You can deploy the app on your device (For Android : connect it as Usb Debug mode and allow installation installation apps from unknown sources.

+  If you wan't to run on IOS, you need to sign the XCode project (/platforms/ios/ApiCheckIn.xcodeproj) with your Apple Developper Account and then use the run ionic run command again.